-If you want an easy, safe, and evidence-based solution recommended by 1000+ doctors, Ready, Set, Food! is the solution for your family.
+If you want an easy, safe, and evidence-based solution recommended by pediatricians, Ready, Set, Food! is the solution for your family.
 Here’s why:

 Evidence-based: Ready, Set, Food! safely introduces the exact doses of peanut, egg, and milk used in the landmark studies and recommended by the clinical guidelines.
 So, this dosage is gentler and safer than doing allergen introduction on your own, while saving you time.
 In fact, Ready, Set, Food! is the only allergen introduction system completely based on clinical guidelines and landmark studies.

-Easy to introduce as early as 4-6 months: Ready, Set, Food! easily dissolves into a bottle of breastmilk or formula.
+Easy to introduce as early as 4-6 months: Ready, Set, Food!
+Stages 1 and 2 mix-ins easily dissolves into a bottle of breastmilk or formula.
 So, you can introduce peanut, egg, and milk to your baby as early as 4 months of age, even if your baby is not ready to eat solid foods.

-Eliminates guesswork: Thanks to our pre-measured stick packs, you can feel confident that your baby is getting the right amounts of peanut, egg, and milk.
+Eliminates guesswork: Thanks to our pre-measured stick packs, you can feel confident that your baby is getting the right amounts of all 9 top allergens.
 You won't have to spend valuable time guessing and measuring out these foods, or worrying about whether you've fed your baby the right amounts, like you would with a DIY approach.

-Gentle and gradual: Ready, Set, Food! starts with a low dose of each allergen, and slowly increases the dosage.
+Gentle and gradual: Ready, Set, Food! starts with a low dose of the most common allergens -- peanut, egg, and milk, and slowly increases the dosage.
 Also, it introduces one food at a time, waiting 4 days between introducing each new food.
 This aligns with the guidance of leading pediatricians and landmark clinical studies.

 Safe when a family member has a food allergy: Our individually sealed, foil-lined packets of pre-measured powder can be poured directly into your baby's bowl or bottle, without contact with the powder itself.
-This way, the peanut, egg, and milk powder touches as few surfaces as possible.
+This way, these allergens touch as few surfaces as possible.
 This greatly reduces the chance of cross-contamination and exposure of at-risk family members to their allergens.

-We designed Ready, Set, Food! to be an easy option for every family to introduce peanut, egg and milk safely.
+We designed Ready, Set, Food! to be an easy option for every family to introduce all 9 top allergens safely.
 Give your baby the best chance at food freedom with Ready, Set, Food!